-- planning and providing spaces, facilities and opportunities
+- planning the provision of spaces and facilities

 - Community and voluntary groups (running sports and other organised activities)